MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/vex_autobind.png" width="400">

 OpenCL doesn't have this feature, we need to bind them manually.
-To do this, add an OpenCL node and go to the "Bindings" tab.
+This is done in the "Bindings" tab.

 #### Binding `v@P`